islasola/mockdoc/apis/examples.md

      }'
 ```

-Delete a collection whose ID is a string:
+- Delete a collection whose ID is a string.

 ```shell
 curl --request POST \